sara-nl/clouddocs/surfcursus-extras-2015-Oct-15.markdown

 * [Hands-on Extras](#hands-on) <br>
   * [Working with Storage](#Working-with-storage) <br>

 The current HPC Cloud offers two storage types: `Ceph` and `SSD`.
 Data stored on Ceph is replicated, to protect against data loss in case of hardware failure.
-The best practise is to run your operating system on a small `SSD image` and store your bulk data on `Ceph datablock`(s).
+The best practice is to run your operating system on a small `SSD image` and store your bulk data on `Ceph datablock`(s).

 ### <a name="Working-with-storage"></a> Working with Storage